Integral Formulation and the Br\'ezis-Ekeland-Nayroles-Type Principle for Prox-Regular Sweeping Processes: Stability of Approximations via the Prox-Regular Variational Residual

 Finally, taking limit in \eqref{eq:lowerbound} under the subsequence $(n_k)$, using \eqref{eqn-limit2211} and \eqref{eqn-limit1122} and assumption (b), we obtain for every $y\in \mathcal{A}_{\nu}$.

 Therefore, we get

 Therefore $x(\cdot)$ is an integral solution of the sweeping process driven by $C$.
-Finally, by Theorem~\ref{thm_BEN} (or Theorem~\ref{thm_main}), this is equivalent to $x(\cdot)$ being a solution in the sense of differential measures. \end{proof}
+Finally, by Theorem~\ref{thm_BEN} (or Theorem~\ref{thm_main}), this is equivalent to $x(\cdot)$ being a solution in the sense of differential measures. \end{proof} \begin{remark} It is worth noting that, when \(C(t)\) is convex for every \(t\in[0,T]\), the assumption $|dx_n|\rightharpoonup^\ast |dx|$ is not required in Theorem~\ref{thm-conv-last}. \end{remark}